 The fact is, developing new medicines is a complex, time consuming process.
 A manufacturer must invest a substantial amount in research and development.
 In addition to these costs, the clinical development and approval times average 90.3 months for a pharmaceutical drug and 97.3 months for a biologic.
 Given this extensive process, there is a clear linkage between the ability of manufacturers to recoup their investment and their willingness to innovate.

 The MFN will threaten millions of high-paying jobs

-Not only will the MFN harm American patients in the form of fewer treatments and worse health outcomes, it will also harm the economy because of a decline in American R&D.
+Not only will the MFN harm American patients in the form of fewer treatments and worse health outcomes, it will also harm the economy because of a decline in American research and development.

 This medical innovation is enormously beneficial to American workers and to the economy.
 Manufacturers invest over $100 billion in the U.S. economy every year, directly supporting over 800,000 jobs.

 When indirect jobs are included, this innovation supports 4 million jobs and $1.1 trillion in total economic impact.
 Pharmaceutical jobs are also high paying – the average compensation is over $126,000 – more than double the $60,000 average compensation in the U.S.

 The MFN would do nothing to stop foreign freeloading

 The most favored nation order would do nothing to address the root cause of high drug costs – foreign price controls which artificially lower the cost of prescription drugs overseas.